-- Sudden Cardiac Arrest can be triggered by undiagnosed Heart condition, Asphyxiation, Electrocution, Exhertion, and Chest Impact or Trauma.
+Sudden Cardiac Arrest can be triggered by undiagnosed Heart condition, Asphyxiation, Electrocution, Exertion, and Chest Impact/Trauma.

-- The South Western Ambulance Service Foundation Trust (SWASFT), aims to hit the eight-minute target for life-threatening situations 75% of the time, which, if the patient is supported with CPR and Defibrillation on site within the first few minutes may be okay, if not, the situation would not be hopeful.
+The South Western Ambulance Service Foundation Trust (SWASFT), for example, aims to hit the eight-minute target for life-threatening situations 75% of the time, which, if the patient is supported with CPR and Defibrillation on site within the first few minutes may be okay.
+If not, the situation would not be hopeful.

-- The only proven treatment to restore a normal heart rhythm after an SCA is defibrillation with an automated external defibrillator (AED).
+The only proven treatment to restore a normal heart rhythm after an SCA is defibrillation with an automated external defibrillator (AED).
 Early defibrillation is vital and having an AED onsite could prove to be the difference between life and death.
-Contact to see just how easy to save a life an AED would be.
-SaverOne Defib' plus training for up to 8 people on your premises is £990 + vat.